icg-gravwaves/lisa_premerger_paper/_sources/Parameter_Estimation/Making_Skymaps/README.md

 # Generating sky maps

-PAGE UNDER CONSTRUCTION

-> 📝 The sky maps are generated using a different environment that is specified in `skymap_env.yml`.
-Once installed, this can be activated using `conda activate pycbc-pre-merger-skymap`.
-Generating the sky maps requires the merged result files, for details see [this section](#producing-merged-result-files).
+Generating the sky maps requires the merged result files, for details see [this section](../Running_Analyses/README.md).
 Once these have been generated, the sky map files for a given injection and PSD are produced by running the following command:

 ```bash